delcypher/boogaloo-docker/README.md

 $ docker run -ti --rm boogaloo /bin/bash
 ```

-The boogaloo tool is available in PATH in the containerl
+The boogaloo tool is available in PATH in the container.